natalieduerr/website/README.md

 This portfolio was designed and developed by me!

-Found a bug or a typo, reach out: natalieduerr98@gmail.com
+Found a bug or a typo?
+Reach out to natalieduerr98@gmail.com